 - Availability of cleaned, checked and maintained protective equipment, stored in a well-defined place.

 Information and advice must be given to workers regarding any health surveillance that they may undergo following the end of exposure.
 Workers shall have access to the results of the health surveillance that concern them.
 Workers concerned, or the employer, may request a review of the results of the health surveillance.
-All cases of occupational cancers shall be notified to the competent authority.
-Records shall be kept for at least 40 years following the end of exposure, and transferred to the authority concerned if the firm ceases to exist.
-The Commission is empowered to adopt delegated acts to make strictly technical amendments to Annex II (health surveillance).
+All cases of occupational cancers, adverse effects on sexual function and fertility in adult male and female workers or developmental toxicity in their offspring shall be notified to the competent authority.
+Records shall be kept for at least 40 years with regard to carcinogens or mutagens and for at least 5 years with regard to reprotoxic substances following the end of exposure, and transferred to the authority concerned if the firm ceases to exist.

-Member States have to comply with the early 2019 amendments by 21 February 2021.
+Member States had to comply with the early 2019 amendments (directive 2019/130/EU) by 21 February 2021.
 Special deadlines apply to Diesel engine exhaust emissions: the limit value of 0,05 mg/m3 measured as elemental carbon may, should be reached after additional transitional periods (in addition to the transposition period) of 2 years respectively of 5 years for the sectors of underground mining and tunnel construction.

-Member States have to comply with the mid-2019 amendments by 11th July 2021.
+Member States had to comply with the mid-2019 amendments (directive 2019/983/EU) by 11th July 2021.
 Transitional higher limit values for cadmium and beryllium shall apply until 11th July 2027.
 For the copper smelting sector, the limit value for arsenic shall apply only from 11th July 2023.
 A transitional higher limit value for formaldehyde shall apply in the health care, funeral and embalming sectors until 11th July 2024.